 UN.
 2020.
 “Private Debt and Human Rights.”
 Report of the Independent Expert on the effects of foreign debt and other related international financial obligations of States on the full enjoyment of human rights, particularly economic, social and cultural rights.
 Geneva: UN.

 UNCTAD.
 2019.
 “Trade and Development Report 2019.
 Financing A Global Green New Deal.”
 Geneva: United Nations.

 World Bank.
 2020.
 “Global Waves of Debt.
 Causes and Consequences.”
 Washington DC: International Bank for Reconstruction and Development / The World Bank.

-Tables